LuciaSepulveda/LuciaSepulveda/README.md

 # Hello there 👋

 - 👋 Hi, I’m @LuciaSepulveda
-- 💻 I’m studying engineering in computer
-- 👀 I’m interested in front-end development
+- 💻 I’m a front-end developer
-- 🌱 I’m currently learning ReactJS

 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...